him1411/edgar10q-dataset/README.md

 # EDGAR10-Q Dataset

 This dataset is built from 10-Q documents (Quarterly Reports) of publicly listed companies on the SEC.
 To access these documents, follow [this link](https://www.sec.gov/os/accessing-edgar-data).
 The script ie_parser.py contains code to create key-value pairs from “facts” in the XBRL files by mapping the attribute’s value with its corresponding label.
+Please see sample.csv to find the instance of a document of the dataset.

 Some Statistics about the corpus are given below :